gamesbook/pyprototypr/README.md

 As a quick test, make a copy of `example1.py` script from the `examples/manual` directory.
-To do so, open the [example1.py](https://github.com/gamesbook/pyprototypr/blob/master/examples/manual/example1.py) link in your browser, click on the `Raw` button, and then save the web page as a file into a local directory on your machine.
+To do so, open the [example1.py](https://github.com/gamesbook/pyprototypr/blob/master/examples/manual/example1.py) link in your browser, click on the `Raw` button (near the top right), and then save the web page as a file into a local directory on your machine.

 Open a command-line window (also known as a  *terminal* or a *console*), change to the directory where you saved the above file and type: